kevgk/Leya/readme.md

     - Open 'improv3d.ahk' and fill in you serveradress.

 ## Changelog
+### Version 0.5
+    - Added imp_key (authenticate users with one or multiple keys)
+    - Improved error reporting

 ### Version 0.4.2
     - Optimized and reduced db calls in imp_write, imp_delete_row and imp_create_row.